-Before issuing a Non-Objection to an Enterprise's proposed Plan, FHFA will assign a concept score of 0, 10, 20, 30, 40, or 50 for each objective included in the proposed Plan based on the criteria in Appendix B. The concept score will measure the expected level of impact on underserved market needs that an objective would represent if fully achieved, based on the information available to FHFA at that time.
+Before issuing a Non-Objection to an Enterprise's proposed Plan, FHFA will assign a concept score of 0, 10, 20, 30, 40, or 50 for each objective included in the proposed Plan based on the criteria in Appendix B. As part of this determination, FHFA will consider whether the objective fulfills one or more of the priorities in the Enterprise's Strategic Priorities Statement for that market.
+The concept score will measure the expected level of impact on underserved market needs that an objective would represent if fully achieved, based on the information available to FHFA at that time.
 The concept score will inform FHFA's ultimate evaluation of the actual impact of the Enterprise's achievement of the objective.